TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.16.md

 ---

-For if the dead are not raised, neither hath Christ been raised:
+For if the dead aren't raised, neither has Christ been raised.